Skip to content

 Validators perform six core functions:

-The leader validator proposes plans; follower validators independently re-simulate, re-score, and sign EIP-712 approvals.
+4. N-of-M consensus — The leader validator proposes plans; follower validators independently re-simulate, re-score, and sign EIP-712 approvals.
 Exact score match is not required — followers sign if both scores pass their threshold.
-Default quorum is 6666 bps (2-of-3 BFT) read from on-chain ValidatorRegistry.
+For champion certification, the leader now re-broadcasts the round’s current submission snapshot before the proposal fan-out, so followers vote on the candidate’s ladder metrics (gas / factorization / deadwood) rather than close-time None values — leader-only deploy heals the whole fleet (PR #601).

 Architecture